 2.3.3.6.
 Of service-door lighting systems on vehicles of categories M2 and M3 as specified in paragraph 2.1.5.

 2.3.4.
-"Overall dimensions" means the distance between the two vertical planes defined in paragraph 2.3.3. above.
+"Overall dimensions".

 2.3.4.1.
-"Overall width" means the distance between the two vertical planes defined in paragraph 2.3.3. above.
+"Overall width" means the distance between the two vertical planes defined in paragraph 2.3.3. .

 2.3.4.2.
 "Overall length" means the distance between the two vertical planes perpendicular to the median longitudinal plane of the vehicle and touching its front and rear outer edge, disregarding the projection: